-FINRA’s use of fine monies is governed by FINRA’s Financial Guiding Principles (Principles), which we publish to provide more transparency about how we manage our financial resources to ensure we fulfill our regulatory responsibilities and further our mission.
-FINRA’s Board reaffirmed the Principles in December 2020.
+FINRA’s use of fine monies is governed by FINRA’s Financial Guiding Principles (Principles), which are published to provide more transparency about how FINRA manages financial resources to ensure FINRA fulfills its regulatory responsibilities and furthers its mission.
+FINRA’s Board reaffirmed the Principles in September 2021.
 As the Principles describe, FINRA accounts for fine monies separately, and any use of such monies is approved, separately from other expenditures, by the Board or its Finance, Operations and Technology Committee (Finance Committee).
 The Board or the Finance Committee may authorize the use of fine monies only for one of four enumerated purposes:

 - capital initiatives or nonrecurring strategic expenditures that promote more effective and efficient regulatory oversight by FINRA (including leveraging technology and data in a secure manner) or that enable improved compliance by member firms;

-- activities to educate investors, promote compliance by member firms through education, compliance resources or similar projects, or ensure our employees are highly trained in the markets, products and businesses we regulate;
+- activities to educate investors, promote compliance by member firms through education, compliance resources or similar projects, or ensure FINRA employees are highly trained in the markets, products and businesses it regulates;

 - capital initiatives required by new legal, regulatory or audit requirements; or